 The Leon Levy Center for Biography aims to cultivate a lively interdisciplinary discussion about the art and craft of biography historically and in our time, both in and out of the academy.
 Applications are particularly welcome from CUNY faculty, but fellows may not teach or partake in other full-time employment during their academic year-in-residence.
 Emergent or first-time biographers, and writers moving to biography from other genres are especially encouraged to apply.

 2014-2015 Biography Fellowship applications must be postmarked by Monday, December 2, 2013.
 Please see the application guidelines.
 Applications require a resume or CV, a narrative account of the applicant's career (250 words), a project description (750 words), a sample of the proposed biography (maximum 2,500 words), and four letters of reference, which must be received by the December 2, 2013 deadline.
+Fellowship decisions will be announced, and all applicants notified, in mid-April 2014.

 "The LLCB fellowship was simply one of the best experiences as a graduate student.
 It is so rare for such a diverse group from academia and the literary world to get together and discuss our work."